hercek/topovica/README.md

 `:open`, `:o`, `o` &rarr; opens a url or does a search in the current tab.

+`:tabnew` &rarr; opens a url or does a search in a new tab.

 `CTRL-I`, `CTRL-O` &rarr; forward and back

-`f` &rarr; displays indexes for links: typing in those indexes follows the link in the current tab
+`f`, `F` &rarr; displays indexes for links: typing in those indexes follows the link in the current tab or a new tab, respectively

 ### Insert mode